-It’s noticeable that she feels quite at home here, too.
+It’s noticeable that she feels quite at home here.
 She has found quite a few friends already, also outside of rehearsal.

 Jeroen only joined the group one month ago.
-He took over the part of Peter Pan from its old actor, who had to leave the country unexpectedly.
+He took over the part of Peter Pan replacing the previous actor, who had to leave the country for an unexpected job opportunity.
 He doesn’t seem to mind being the “new one”, though.

 “I was immediately introduced to the group and I felt right at home.
 Everything was very open and informal and people were crazy and I loved it.”

-In his remaining free time, Jeroen studies Maths and enjoys designing puzzles.
-He is also very active in several other creative projects.
-He is also involved in his other theater group Twister and the choir Plica,
+In his remaining time, Jeroen studies Maths and enjoys designing puzzles.
+He is also very active in several other creative projects: He is involved in the theater group Twister and the choir Plica,

 “Acting is a bit about going out of your comfort zone.”

-Not everyone finds their place as easily as Jeroen does, however.
+Not everyone finds their place as easily as Jeroen does.
 For someone who is new in the city – and even country! – it can be a bit trickier, as Céline Thomas tells us.
-Céline came ot Nijmegen to study, but joined the group after it’s free workshop in September.
+Céline came to Nijmegen to study, but joined the group after our free workshop in September.

 Céline is also a newcomer to acting in general and is learning a lot in her roles.
 The Lost Boy asks quite a lot of her, as she has four speaking roles that she has to switch between.
-She plays the roles of Liza (a nanny), Meranada (a mermaid), Starkey (a pirate) and Hanna Bell, mother of the famed Tinker Bell.
+She plays the roles of Liza (a nanny), Meranda (a mermaid), Starkey (a pirate) and Hanna Bell, mother of the well-known Tinker Bell.

-“Acting is a bit about going out of your comfort zone”, she says, but remains optimistic that she will learn a lot and will feel more comfortable in someone elses skin at the ens of this project.
+“Acting is a bit about going out of your comfort zone”, she says, but remains optimistic that she will learn a lot and will feel more comfortable in someone else’s skin at the end of this project.